-- 16.1 The Council requires its employees to behave appropriately and professional at all times during the working day, and this may extend to events outside of working hours which are classed as work-related such as social events, or communication via social media.
-Employees should not engage in discriminatory, harassing or aggressive behaviour towards any other person at any time. - 16.2 Any form of harassment or victimisation may lead to disciplinary action up to and including dismissal if it is committed: - in a work situation - during any situation related to work, such as a social event - against a colleague or other person connected to the employer outside of a work situation, including on social media - against anyone outside of a work situation where the incident is relevant to their suitability to carry out the role. - 16.3 A breach of this policy by will be treated as a disciplinary manner. - 16.4 Elected Members will be referred to the District Council's Monitoring Officer.
-Also the Council may take steps to remove or reduce contract between an Employee and Member of the Council, if that Member has committed any form of harassment.
+- 16.1 The Organisation requires its employees to behave appropriately and professional at all times during the working day, and this may extend to events outside of working hours which are classed as work-related such as social events.
+Employees should not engage in discriminatory, harassing or aggressive behaviour towards any other person at any time. - 16.2 Any form of harassment or victimisation may lead to disciplinary action up to and including dismissal if it is committed: - in a work situation - during any situation related to work, such as a social event - against a colleague or other person connected to the employer outside of a work situation, including on social media - against anyone outside of a work situation where the incident is relevant to their suitability to carry out the role. - 16.3 A breach of this policy by will be treated as a disciplinary manner

-17. Council responsibilities
+17. Organisation responsibilities

-- 17.1 The Council will be responsible for ensuring all members of staff, including seniors and Councillors, understand the rules and policies relating to the prevention of harassing and bullying behaviour at work, via social media and during work-related social events.
+- 17.1 The Organisation will be responsible for ensuring all members of staff, including seniors and those within management positions, understand the rules and policies relating to the prevention of harassing and bullying behaviour at work and during work-related social events.
 We will promote a professional and positive workplace whereby managers are alert and proactively identify areas of risk and incidents of harassment, sexual harassment and bullying. - 17.2 We will also take into account aggravating factors, such as abuse of power over a more junior colleague, when deciding what disciplinary action to take.